NavigationContentFooter

 6. In the file, paste your Ansible server user’s SSH key, then save the file and close the editor.

-7. Install Python 3 on the host in order for Ansible to communicate with it.
+7. Install Python 3 on the host for Ansible to communicate with it.

 Note